Rahul will be an excellent India skipper: Andy Flower | Sports-Games

 He was once considered Rohit Sharma's successor across formats but the emergence of Hardik Pandya, who led Gujarat Titans to title triumph in the team's maiden season in IPL, changed a lot of things.

-Flower, who is currently giving his services to Gulf Giants, a franchise participating in Adani Sportsline International League T20, has high hopes from his IPL captain.
+Flower, who is currently giving his services to Gulf Giants, a franchise owned by Adani Sportsline and participating in the International League T20, has high hopes from his IPL captain.

 Flower said Rahul has great batting skills and can lead the team well.